LEAF: Navigating Concept Drift in Cellular Networks: Related Work

 \section{Related Work}

-Concept drift is a pervasive phenomenon in machine learning that has been well-studied in various contexts and scenarios.
-We survey various aspects of concept drift, within networking and more broadly, as well as previous work in drift detection, explainable AI, and drift adaptation---all of which are increasingly active research areas.

 \paragraph{Drift in network management.} Machine learning has been applied to many networking problems, including anomaly detection~\cite{shon2007hybrid, shon2005machine}, intrusion detection~\cite{sinclair1999application, dong2016comparison}, cognitive network management~\cite{ayoubi2018machine}, and network forecasting~\cite{mei2020realtime, chinchali2018cellular}.
 Few studies have explicitly explored concept drift in the networking context.
 It is, however, well-known that network traffic is inherently variable over time.
-For example, mobile networks exhibit different patterns of activity based on time of day, day of week, and location in Rome, Italy~\cite{reades2009eigenplaces}.
-Features such as latency can also drift over long periods of time~\cite{nikravesh2014mobile}.
+For example, features such as latency can also drift over long periods of time~\cite{nikravesh2014mobile}.
 Moreover, the COVID-19 pandemic has provided a unique example of sudden drift and its effects on network traffic patterns, network usage, and resulting model accuracy~\cite{liu2021characterizing, feldmann2020lockdown, lutu2020characterization, comcast2020covid, mckeay2020parts}.
 Sommer and Paxson articulate that applying machine learning to anomaly detection is fundamentally difficult in large-scale operational networks~\cite{sommer2010outside} due to these (and other) challenges.
-All these factors contribute to concept drift in predictive models, yet, to our knowledge, this paper is the first to explore the effects of these types of changes on model accuracy for network management tasks.
+All these factors contribute to concept drift in predictive models, yet, to our knowledge, this paper is the first to explore the effects of these types of changes on models for cellular network.

 \paragraph{Drift in other related fields.} Concept drift has also been studied across other real-world contexts.
 For example, spam detection faces drift challenges, as spammers may actively change the underlying distribution of their messages~\cite{fdez2007applying}.
 Recommender systems are another context where drift occurs: user side-effects such as preferences and item side-effects such as popularity both change over time~\cite{gama2014survey, lu2015recommender}.
 Similar situations occur in monitoring systems~\cite{pechenizkiy2010online}, fraud~\cite{vzliobaite2010adaptive}, and malware detection~\cite{jordaney2017transcend,barbero2020transcending,yang2021cade}.